Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-how-to-use-enums.md

 // 18
 ```

-However, you might want to give custom values to these enums in some cases.
+However, you might sometimes want to give custom values to these enums.
 We might want to assign the Pokemon's number as the value.

 ```js